AppleGamer22/applegamer22.github.io/content/posts/go/graceful_server_shutdown.md

-// optional: clear line in order to hide ^C fmt.Print("\r") log.Println("shutting down server...") if err := server.Shutdown(context.Background()); err != nil {
+// optional: clear line in order to hide ^C fmt.Print("\r") log.Println("shutting down server...")
+// context.WithTimeout(context.Background(), 5 * time.Second) can be used for a 5s time limit
+if err := server.Shutdown(context.Background()); err != nil {
 	panic(err)
 }